 CSV is a common data format that developers need to work with, and .NET does not include intrinsic support for it.
 Implementing an efficient, standards-compliant CSV parser is not a trivial task, so using KBCsv avoids the need for developers to do so.

-Documentation, binaries, and source for KBCsv can be downloaded from the releases
+Documentation, binaries, and source for KBCsv can be downloaded from the

 section.
 KBCsv is also available via NuGet as a Portable Class Library:

 Or, if you want general extensions (also a PCL):

 Data-specific extensions are available as a separate package for .NET 4.5:

 var name = record["Name"];